Intervention/docs/image/v3/basics/image-output.md

 If no path is given the format of the originally read image will be used.
 Define the image quality by using the second parameter.

-The encoded image i saved at the given path in the file system.
+The encoded image is saved at the given path in the file system.
 The respective folder structure must already exist and be writable.

 In contrast to the other encoding methods, `save()` returns an `Image` object instead of an